enheit/jessie-and-friends/git-installation.md

 https://git-scm.com/downloads

 The only thing I can recommend is to always stay with the default installation.
-Do not change any settings during installation until you know what to do.
+Do not change any settings during installation until you know what you are doing.

 While you are installing Git, Jessie and I will be waiting for you in the next chapter.
 Take your time, don't hurry...